 Surgical treatment of class II MDAs should be reserved for patients with rudimentary horns that have an endometrium.
 Laparoscopic excision of the horn can be done easily and with excellent results.
 Surgical interventions with bipolar coagulation of the pedicle of the horn can be also used to remove the accessory horn.

-Patients with class III malformations usually present late compared to patients with other classes.
+Patients with class III malformations usually present late compared with patients with other classes.
 Surgical intervention is dependent on whether the duplicate uterus is obstructed with a unilateral or nonobstructed vagina.